BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 What excites me most about the new cameras are the improved sensors combined with the new Smart HDR.
 Apple introduced HDR with the iPhone 4 back in 2010;
 It took a photo at normal, above, and below exposure.
-I think it's continued to work in most the same way until now.
+I think it has continued to work in mostly the same way until now.
 Smart HDR takes several more at different exposures, and uses the A12 Bionic's Neural Engine to stitch the photo back together, combining the different exposures.
-This makes for incredible detail, almost in an unatural way (at least when comparign to traditional cameras), where areas that would normally be over- or under-exposed are now included at an exposure that matches that area's brightness into the final image.
+This makes for incredible detail, almost in an unatural way (at least when comparing to traditional cameras), where areas that would normally be over- or under-exposed are now included at an exposure that matches that area's brightness into the final image.

 #### Video

+The camera on the iPhone X<span class="small-caps">S</span> will step down the frame rate of a 30fps video to 24fps if there isn't enough brightness in the scene.
+This will increase the brightness and detail in video recorded in low-light scenes.

+New with this iPhone, video is recorded with stereo microphones! :tada:

 New last year with the iPhone 8 and X (but new to me), video can be recorded at at 60 fps when using the HEVC codec.
 Good thing I got the 256 GB iPhone, because